thoimetwa/qps-infra/docs/guide.md

  Steps:

-1.Go to qaprosoft/carina-demo and start API-Demo-Test job
+1. Go to qaprosoft/carina-demo and start API-Demo-Test job

-* Expected Result:Pipeline API-Demo-Test job is opened
+Expected Result:Pipeline API-Demo-Test job is opened

-2.Click Build with Parameters and run Build
+2. Click Build with Parameters and run Build

-* Expected Result:Pipeline API-Demo-Test job is started
+Expected Result:Pipeline API-Demo-Test job is started

-3.Open Jenkins and verify that web tests are running in web node
+3. Open Jenkins and verify that web tests are running in web node

-4.Open Build History in API-Demo-Test and select Zafira Report
+4. Open Build History in API-Demo-Test and select Zafira Report

-* Expected Result:
+Expected Result:

-5.Click "Logs" and verify that the report looks correctly
+5. Click "Logs" and verify that the report looks correctly

 ### 10:Run nightly_regression job(should be passed)
  Preconditions: